medic/cht-docs/content/en/contribute/code/workflow.md

 1. Write a useful commit message in the PR using the [commit message format]({{< ref "#commit-message-format" >}}).
 2. Click the button to "Squash and Merge" the PR.
 3. If a backport is required cherry-pick the merged commit back to the release branches it's required in.
-4. Close the issue.
+4. Ensure the issue is added to the appropriate release milestone, which is the earliest semver version the change will be released in.
+This ensures it will be included in the release notes.
+5. Once all PRs have been merged, close the issue.
 This will automatically move it to "Done".

-Once all PRs has been approved merge them to the main branch and close the issue.

 ### Done